Verogen, Inc. has been acquired by QIAGEN, the leading global provider of Sample to Insight solutions for molecular testing. Learn More

 Back to News

 GEDmatch’s commitment to user data privacy and security is a top priority.
-We recently learned that a small number of forensic genetic genealogy practitioners had circumvented GEDmatch settings in violation of our Terms of Use, enabling them to access the profiles of GEDmatch users who had not opted in to law enforcement searches for violent crime and homicides.
+We recently learned that a small number of forensic genetic genealogy practitioners had circumvented GEDmatch settings in violation of our Terms of Use, enabling them to access some profiles of GEDmatch users who had not opted in to law enforcement investigations for violent crime and homicides.
 Further, the practitioners had advocated not to disclose this misuse to GEDmatch, trained others to use it, and doctored reports to prevent it from becoming known.
-The information accessed includes relationships that were otherwise not available for the law-enforcement cases in question.
+The information accessed includes relationships that were otherwise not available for the law-enforcement investigations in question.

 GEDmatch takes the privacy and trust of our users very seriously, and we were concerned to learn about this misuse.
 To address this issue, the following steps have been taken: